This is the updated blog post for ReconPi v2.0!

 Attach all the cables to the Raspberry Pi, you can choose to use the SSH method or use a keyboard and monitor.
 I will be using the SSH method but all of the commands can be used with a monitor and keyboard as well.

-SSH is disabled by default on the Raspbian images.
-To enable this either run
+SSH is enabled by default on the Hypriot images.

 Preparing the system

-All the physical preparations are done now, time to prepare the system itself!
+Since all of the physical preparations are done, it is time to prepare the system itself!

 Find the ip address of the Recon Pi: